Selling at Humbert & Ellis Ltd.

 • Commission.
 15%

 An item may have a reserve placed upon it (minimum £100) so long as the Auctioneer deems it ‘reasonable’ and that it is appropriate to the catalogue estimate.
 The Auctioneer will work to a 10% discretion of the reserve during the sale if necessary.
-The Furniture and General sale is not subject to reserves.
+We do not place reserves on furniture.

 Value added tax is levied at the current rate on all charges.

-We will be pleased to quote for collection and delivery of items with out own fully insured transport.
+We will be pleased to quote for collection of items with our own fully insured transport.
 Please ask at the office for further details.